KITTY CONNOLLY, EXECUTIVE DIRECTOR

 Andrew received his BA in history of art and religion from UC Santa Cruz.
 Before joining the Foundation in August 2012, he worked for SEA Lab, a program of the LA Conservation Corps, and supervised Corps member development and training, education programs and native plant restoration projects.
 Andrew enjoys riding his motorcycle, as well as operating his 1/8th scale coal-fired steam locomotive at the Los Angeles Live Steamers Railroad Museum in Griffith Park.

-Diana comes from an arts and educational background that includes work for the Museum of Fine Arts, Boston, the National Park Service, and for innovative teacher professional development programs administrated by the University of California Office of the President at UCLA.
-Diana has two master’s degrees and has worked as an associate and adjunct professor for the last 12 years.
-She comes to Theodore Payne with a great commitment to be part of education, support, and preservation of the local environment.
+Diana comes from a background in the arts and education.
+She has worked in education for the National Park Service, The Museum of Fine Arts, Boston, and for ten years at the innovative California Department of Education, University of California Office of the President-administered California Subject Matter Projects—a network of nine discipline-based statewide projects supporting teacher leadership and professional development statewide.
+Diana has advanced degrees from UCLA and UCI.
+She worked as a professor of the arts for the last twelve years in East L.A.
+Diana comes to Theodore Payne Foundation with a great commitment to be part of education, environmental and social justice, support and preservation of the local environment.

 JANEEN APODOCA, BOOKSTORE AND FRONT OFFICE COORDINATOR